 Here's everything we know so far about Season 16 of The Bachelorette, and we will update as we learn more about how the coronavirus pandemic will affect it.

 32 men were posted on The Bachelorette's Facebook page on Tuesday, March 10.
-Not all of them will make the final cast — usually the cast tops out at 30 — but one of these men is probably going to become Clare's fiancé in a few months.
+Not all of them will make the final cast — usually the cast tops out at 30 — but one of these men could become Clare's fiancé, although with casting ongoing, this group may change a lot by the time filming starts.
 The photos do not come with full bios, just names, ages, and hometowns, The oldest guy is 42, the youngest is 23, and most are in their mid-to-late 20s.
 Clare said she has no issue dating men younger than her.

 The Sacramento, California, native first appeared on The Bachelor in 2014, coming in second and memorably telling infamous Bachelor Juan Pablo Galavis off when he disrespected her at the final rose ceremony.
 She then appeared on the first and second seasons of Bachelor in Paradise in 2014 and 2015, followed by The Bachelor Winter Games in 2018.
 She was briefly engaged to Benoit Beausejour-Savard, a Canadian contestant she met while that show was filming.
 He proposed at the show's live reunion, but they split a few months later.
-Clare, who will turn 39 during filming, will be the oldest lead in franchise history, both Bachelor and Bachelorette, so her season is already making history and destined to be different.
+Clare will be 39 during filming, which will make her the oldest lead in franchise history, both Bachelor and Bachelorette, so her season is already making history and destined to be different.

 The Bachelorette Season 16 will come to ABC sometime in the future.
 In the meantime, The Bachelor Presents: Listen to Your Heart airs Mondays at 8/7c on ABC.